wasmCloud/wasmcloud.com/docs/cli/app.md

 ```

 ### `undeploy`
 Undeploying an application spec tells wadm to stop monitoring that deployment.
-Wadm supports _destructive_ as well as _non-destructive_ undeploys.
 By default, all resources originally provisioned for an application will be removed after that application is undeployed.

 Usage: